Hassan0397/Data-Analyst-AI--Agent/README.md

-# GenAI Data Analyst 🤖📊
+# Data Analyst AI Agent 🤖📊

 An AI-powered data analysis platform built with Streamlit that automates the entire data analysis workflow from data cleaning to business insights generation.